Should you confront the other woman?

 And most importantly, I realized that it is pointless.

 I should focus on me and him.
-I should focus about healing myself from his affair, and than healing our marriage to prevent this from ever happening again.
+I should focus on healing myself from his affair, and then healing our marriage to prevent this from ever happening again.

 She has nothing to do with it.
 She has nothing to do with us.